Understanding Laissez-Faire Leadership

 Transformational Leadership: Inspires and motivates followers but actively engages in shaping vision and culture, unlike laissez-faire’s passive stance.

-This contrast shows that laissez-faire is not inherently weak but simply suited to different organizational needs.
+This contrast shows that laissez-faire is not inherently weak but simply suited to different organizational needs, while true leadership involves balancing autonomy with accountability—an insight reflected in the work of many leadership-focused clinical psychologists.

 Criticisms of Laissez-Faire Leadership